-UX and UI design are complementary
+UX and UI Design Work Together

 Without data that leads to understanding what a user needs from a product, a UI designer can only hope to create a visually appealing design, but not necessarily one that people want to use.